jakubwojcik/protected-supabase-vite-starter/README.md

 - `AuthGuard.tsx` component for checking if the user is authenticated
 - `ProtectedRoute.tsx` component for protecting views for unauthorized users (using the `AuthGuard`)

-I've also included one example SQL "migration" script in the `sql` directory.
+I've also included one example of the SQL "migration" script in the `sql` directory.
 You can run it using the Supabase SQL editor.
-I like to keep my database schema in the repository, so I can easily recreate it if needed.
+I like to keep my database scripts in the repository, so I can easily recreate it if needed.
 Adding dates as the prefixes helps me keep track of the order of changes.

 If you're new to Supabase, I recommend checking out their [documentation](https://supabase.io/docs).